maoe/kc/README.markdown

 kc is a command-line tool for manipulating keepalived.conf.

-REQUIREMENTS
+Requirements
 ------------------
-haskell-keepalived package requires following packages:
+If you want to install kc from source code, it requires following packages:

 - [text-keepalived](http://github.com/maoe/kc)
 - [cmdargs](http://hackage.haskell.org/package/cmdargs)
 - [mtl](http://hackage.haskell.org/package/mtl)

-INSTALLATION
+Installation
 ------------------
+### Binary Releases
+Donwload the latest kc RPM from the github [downloads page](http://github.com/maoe/kc/downloads).

+### Install from source code
 You can configure, build, and install all inthe usual way with Cabal:

     runhaskell Setup.hs configure